Overview of Raleigh

 Raleigh Apartments and Cost of Living

 Raleigh is well known as a bustling college town.
-With North Carolina State University within the city limits, Raleigh attracts thousands of students to Raleigh apartments every year.
+With North Carolina State University within the city limits, Raleigh attracts thousands of students every year (most of which take advantage of the affordable apartments in Raleigh).
 However, if you expect nothing but a collegiate atmosphere, think again.
 Raleigh and the entire Research Triangle Park area consistently top the list of the nation's best cities for local economy and business.
-Many of the companies here are centered around high-tech and medical corporations, many of which work with the area universities in research.
+Many of the companies here are centered on high-tech and medical corporations, many of which work with the area universities in research.